-Immigrants, legal or illegal, make up 20 percent of inmates in prisons and jails nationally, according to a 2009 study by the Center for Immigration Studies.
-Immigrants make up about 7 percent of the U.S. population, census data show.
-The annual cost to house these criminal illegal immigrants nationally is $1.6 billion and growing by the year.
+Immigrants, legal or illegal, make up 20 percent of inmates in prisons and jails nationally, according to a 2008 estimate from the Department of Homeland Security.
+Immigrants make up about 7 percent of the U.S. population, Census data show.
+The annual cost to incarcerate criminal illegal immigrants is $1.5-1.6 billion a year at the federal level.

 FBI crime statistics show that number is even higher for the largest border state, California.
-About 25 percent of inmates inside California's state prisons, county jails, and municipal detention facilities are Mexican nationals.
+About 12.7 percent of inmates inside California's state prisons, county jails, and municipal detention facilities are illegal aliens.

 Then, there is the total cost of taking illegal immigrants into newly-forged sanctuary cities.

-When Trump issued his recent executive order cracking down on sanctuary cities and threatening to withhold federal funding from those cities, it was revealed that the annual taxpayer burden adds up to more than $14 billion nationally, $1 billion in California and Texas, and more than $100 million annually in at least a dozen states.
+In January, Trump issued an executive order cracking down on sanctuary cities and threatening to withhold federal funding from those cities.
+According to former Rep. Tom Tancredo, R-Colo., the annual federal taxpayer burden of sanctuary cities adds up to more than $14 billion nationally, $1 billion in California and Texas, and more than $100 million annually in at least a dozen states.

 However, Democrats don't appear to be interested in the cost of illegal immigration, and they certainly seem hell-bent on obstructionism in order to divebomb this president's agenda.

-Contrast this to 10 years ago when Democratic senators by the name of Hillary Clinton, Barack Obama, and Joe Biden joined 77 other senators to vote in support of a border barrier in Yuma, Ariz., which succeeded in reducing illegal immigrant crossing by a whopping 70 percent.
+Contrast this to 10 years ago when Democratic senators by the name of Hillary Clinton, Barack Obama, and Joe Biden joined 77 other senators to vote in support of a border barrier in Yuma, Ariz.

 Democrats can't help themselves.
 Just like former Sen. John Kerry, they were for a policy before they were against it!

-Jennifer Kerns (@JenKernsUSA) is a contributor to the Washington Examiner's Beltway Confidential blog.
-A GOP communications strategist, she served as spokeswoman for the California Republican Party, recalls in Colorado, and California's Prop.
+Jennifer Kerns is a GOP communications strategist.
+She served as spokeswoman for the California Republican Party, recalls in Colorado, and California's Prop.
 8. Previously, she served as a writer for the 2016 U.S. presidential debates for FOX News.